openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

       version of the client.

 If you want to check out the application now, you can take it for a spin using [the gem](http://dl.dropbox.com/u/546252/ssc_releases/ssc-0.1.0.gem).
 Use with
       caution, and all that.
-It shouldn™t do anything catastrophic, but, I wouldn™t use it with anything other than a test appliance at this point.
+It shouldnâ€™t do anything catastrophic, but, I wouldnâ€™t use it with anything other than a test appliance at this point.
 Download it from [here](http://dl.dropbox.com/u/546252/ssc_releases/ssc-0.1.0.gem).
 Install it with [rubygems](http://rubygems.org) (gem install ssc-0.1.0.gem) and run ssc help to see the usage instructions.

-
+â€

+â€œ

-      [Marcus Hüwe: [gsoc] osc code cleanup “ summary of week 4](http://lizards.opensuse.org/2011/06/19/gsoc-osc-code-cleanup-summary-of-week-4/)
+      [Marcus HÃ¼we: [gsoc] osc code cleanup â€“ summary of week 4](http://lizards.opensuse.org/2011/06/19/gsoc-osc-code-cleanup-summary-of-week-4/)

-here™s a small summary of the 4th (coding) week.
+hereâ€™s a small summary of the 4th (coding) week.
 I spent most of the time with writing the
       RemoteFile classes and the BuildResult class (+ testcases of course:) ).

 TODO for this week: